hkumas75/Leetcode/README.md

 Given two strings A and B of lowercase letters, return true if and only if we can swap two letters in A so that the result equals B.
 # 260_Single_Number_III
 Given an array of numbers nums, in which exactly two elements appear only once and all the other elements appear exactly twice.
 Find the two elements that appear only once.
+# 917_Reverse_Only_Letters
+Given a string S, return the "reversed" string where all characters that are not a letter stay in the same place, and all letters reverse their positions.